-The good news: "Proper head elevation during sleep, sleep itself, and decreased dietary ingestion of salt and alcohol are simple lifestyle changes that can help," he says.
+The good news: "Proper head elevation during sleep, sleep itself, and decreased dietary ingestion of salt and alcohol are simple lifestyle changes that can help," Lortscher says.
 "Topical products containing caffeine may also reduce swelling."
-We recommend this eye cream from 100% Pure ($21).
-If you're open to more intensive treatments, laser therapies can help decrease the appearance of blood vessels, and fillers like Restylane can restore volume in the skin.
-"Surgical correction, or blepharoplasty, can lead to a semi-permanent solution," says Lortscher.
+We recommend 100% Pure Coffee Bean Caffeine Eye Cream ($29).

-The bad news: Another common yet chronic skin problem, melasma refers to dark facial pigmentation.
+The bad news: Another common, yet chronic skin problem, melasma refers to dark facial pigmentation.
 "The cause of melasma is complex, and genetic factors may play a role," says Lortscher.
-Known triggers include sun exposure (the most important and avoidable risk factor); pregnancy (though pigment often fades a few months after delivery); and hormone treatments, like birth control.
-Treatment for melasma is tricky, and the problem often persists for decades, says Lortscher.
+Known triggers include sun exposure (the most important and avoidable risk factor), pregnancy (though pigment often fades a few months after delivery), and hormone treatments, like birth control.
+Treatment for melasma is tricky, and the problem often persists for decades, Lortscher says.

 The bad news: Eczema is a sort of catch-all term to describe any sort of skin inflammation.
 It can be caused by virtually anything, from food allergies to environmental factors to stress.

-The good news: Eczema is another one of those conditions that can be easily controlled, if not cured.
+The good news: Eczema is another one of those conditions that can be easily controlled.
 Emollients, topical antibiotics, and steroids are all effective treatments, says Schultz.
 Of course, when treatment is stopped, the condition returns after a certain period of time.
-But as long as you stick to applying your Bioelements Extremely Emollient Body Creme ($39) or prescription steroid cream regularly, you should be able to keep your eczema in check.
+But as long as you stick to regularly applying an intensive moisturizer like First Aid Beauty Ultra Repair Cream ($32) or a prescription steroid cream, you should be able to keep your eczema in check.